oroinc/documentation/commerce/admin_guide/email/email_configuration_settings.rst

   "**Username**", "Enter your email address."
   "**Password**", "Enter the password for your email address."

-Once you have completed filling in the form, click :guilabel:`Check SMTP Connection`.
+Once you have completed filling in the form, click **Check SMTP Connection**.

 HTML in templates
 -----------------